-All KIPP KC visitors must report to the front office and sign-in.
-Also during sign in every visitor must show identification, sign-in at the front office, and complete a "Parent Visitors Guidelines" form.
-Any suspicious visitors should be reported to the Dean of Students and/or front office staff.
+All KIPP KC visitors must report to the front office and sign-in and follow the sign-in procedure.
+Every visitor must show identification, sign-in at the front office, and complete a "Parent Visitors Guidelines" form.
+Any suspicious visitors should be reported to school administration or the front office staff.